whennemuth/kuali-cloudformation/kuali_rds/jumpbox/README.md

 We'd like this same kind of access to RDS instances.
 But, you cannot use a start-session command directly against the RDS instance itself due to the `--target` parameter requiring an ec2 instance id, which an RDS instance does not have.
 Hence the jump box.
+This is because the target of an ssm tunneling session requires it have installed client software that allows it to participate in the session.
+An RDS instance does not have an operating system per se, and is not something you can load client software on to - hence the jumpbox proxying.

 The solution makes modified use of the `ssm start-session` command.
 You execute this same command to get to the jumbox, but you use the session to tunnel SSH through to the RDS instance.